 valleys where stunted trees and dwarf willow grow.

 Our professional guides, with years of spotting experience, will scout for wildlife on daily excursions.
 We travel by boat and on foot to visit locations known for wildlife sightings.
 Smaller mammals like the Sic Sic, Arctic Hare, Red Fox, Otter and Weasel are also seen by those with sharp eyes.
 Migratory birds like falcons, hawks, eagles, swans, loons, as well as ptarmigan, sparrows and warblers are commonly sighted around the lodge.

 For a list of common wildlife sightings, see our checklist - download PDF.

-Suitable for all level of photographers, participants will learn tips and techniques for photographing wildlife, through practical experience and presentations.
-During your daily excursions, where you will be hiking and/or travelling by boat to various locations to scout for wildlife, Robert will offer advice to fit the ever- changing wildlife and weather conditions, and work with you one-on-one to help you focus on your own photographic interests.
-If you want to know more, Robert is there to guide and assist you with your camera.
-Participation is voluntary and guest who prefer a more self directed shooting are welcomed.
+Suitable for all level of photographers participants will learn tips and techniques for photographing the colourful autumn tundra, stunning landscapes and Arctic wildlife.
+During daily excursions, where you will be hiking and/or travelling by boat to various locations to scout for wildlife, and search out intricate macro compositions, Cheryl will offer advice to fit the ever- changing environment and weather conditions.
+She will work within the group dynamic as well as one-on-one focus on individual photographic interests.
+If you want more assistance, Cheryl is there to guide and assist you in all things photographic.
+Group participation is voluntary and guests who prefer more independent shooting are certainly welcome.